Createdd/Writing/2018/articles/MLCourseTips.md

 2. To make progress you have to finish quizzes and programming assignments

 To fully grasp the use of all concepts in this course I think it is necessary to do more than just following along.
 Going though the course and finishing everything is just one step.
 I think the real value lies in revisiting all topics and trying to apply it to your own use cases.
 That's important to keep in mind.

+## The scientific depth of the course

+Since I haven't studied math or statistics I can't really give advise on that.

+But if you are discouraged along the road that everything seems to be too complicated, try to focus on the very relevant parts of the learning week and it's tests.
+The professor says this in the videos anyways and always points out the important parts.

 ## The programming assignments